open-austin/sporkability/README.md

 ### Talk about your data

-- [ ] What is the minimum amount of data do I need to get this project running?
+- [ ] What is the minimum amount of data needed to get the project running?
-- [ ] List where all the data the app uses, where it comes from, and how it is used.
+- [ ] List all the data the app uses, where it comes from, and how it is used.
 - [ ] Sample data, please.
 - [ ] Tests and test data, if you used them.